4-H Beekeeping Essay Contest

 - The GBA Vice President will review the request, grant approval, and send it to the Treasurer for the funds to be disbursed.

-- Upon completion of the program, the local club president will send a summary of the program, showing
+- Upon completion of the program, the local club president will send a summary of the program, showing in an itemized list of how the funds

 - This will be sent to the GBA Secretary to be kept as a matter of record.